holmns/swift-tab/README.md

 ## 🛠 Settings

-Adjust SwiftTab’s options through Safari Settings → Extensions → SwiftTab → Settings….
+Adjust SwiftTab’s options through Safari Pop-up settings or in the SwiftTab app

 ## Credit